BenCretois/BenCretois.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a **research scientist** working at the intersection of machine learning, signal processing, neuroscience, and knowledge transfer.
+I am a **researcher** at the [Norwegian Institute for Nature Research]() working at the intersection of artificial intelligence, statistics, bioacoustics and more generally biodiversity conservation.

-My **background** is in programming, neuroimaging, numerical analysis, and systems modeling, with particular interest in neuroscience and computer vision.
-For more, take a look at my **<a href="/assets/pdf/CV_Notter.pdf">curriculum vitae</a>** or <a href="/publications">publications</a>.

-I **am experienced** in working on challenging projects, both as a team member and project leader, collaborating with stakeholders from academia and industry and have a knack for quality, efficiency, and transparency.
-For more, check out my <a href="/background">background</a> and <a href="/projects">projects</a> page.
+My **interests** lies in using and developing methods for better biodiversity monitoring.
+During my PhD I have worked on improving the way Citizen Science can be used to infer species characteristics.
+In my current position I primarily develop deep learning algorithms for species detections on both camera trap pictures and audio recordings.

 **My passion** for my work stems from a general curiosity and deep desire to understand complex systems, and the wish to keep up with the potential of and challenges around artificial intelligence.
-For more check out my <a href="/blog">blog</a> and <a href="/teaching">teaching</a>.